Who is Don Tillman?

 “There’s a bit of Don in all of us.”

-However, before these truths hit home, it’s more than likely that we quickly identified someone we know as “Don”.
-That person who is a bit quirky and we’ve debated or even diagnosed them as being “on the spectrum”.
+However, there are also those of us who have a bit more Don than most.
+Perhaps, that’s us.
+Or, perhaps it’s someone we love.
 Don is our Dad, a work colleague, our husband, a friend or even all of the above.
 Not that they necessarily recognize themselves in print.
-More than likely, they laughed through the book like the rest of us and missing themselves in the mirror.
+More than likely, they’ve also laughed through the book and missed seeing themselves in the mirror.

 “Melinda picked up this novel earlier this year, and she loved it so much that she kept stopping to read passages out loud to me.
 I started it myself at 11 p.m. one Saturday and stayed up with it until 3 the next morning.
 Anyone who occasionally gets overly logical will identify with the hero, a genetics professor with Asperger’s Syndrome who goes looking for a wife.
 (Melinda thought I would appreciate the parts where he’s a little too obsessed with optimizing his schedule.
 She was right.)
 It’s an extraordinarily clever, funny, and moving book about being comfortable with who you are and what you’re good at.
 I’m sending copies to several friends and hope to re-read it later this year.
 This is one of the most profound novels I’ve read in a long time.”